 With FSA popularity on the rise, participants want to know ‘what’s the right amount for my flexible spending account?’

 Flexible Spending Accounts (FSAs) are fast becoming one of the most popular employer-sponsored benefits in the United States.
-Currently, about one in five Americans use this tax-reduction tool to save on a wide variety of medical expenses, and the numbers are expected to significantly increase over the next few years.
+Currently, almost one in four Americans use this tax-reduction tool to save on a wide variety of medical expenses, and the numbers are expected to significantly increase over the next few years.

 Why are FSAs so popular?

-According to FSAFEDs.com, the official FSA website for federal employees, taking advantage of the pre-tax paycheck deductions afforded by FSAs can reduce annual out-of-pocket medical expenses by 20 to 40 percent.
-With the cost of medical care continually escalating, that can represent a hefty hunk of change for families looking to stretch their dollars to the utmost.
+According to FSAFEDs.com, the official FSA website for federal employees, taking advantage of the pre-tax paycheck deductions afforded by FSAs can save an average of 30 percent on eligible health care expenses.
+With the cost of medical care continually escalating, that can represent a hefty hunk of change for families looking to stretch their dollars.

 How FSAs Work

 Each year, employees working for companies that offer an FSA must elect to participate and choose how much to contribute.
-Previously, the maximum contribution was $2,550.
-In 2017, the limit goes up to $2,600.
+In 2022, the limit went up to $2,850.

 Starting the first day of the plan year, the full annual election amount is available to the FSA participant.
 Over the course of the year, the participant’s pre-tax deductions are spread out equally and set aside each pay period.
 When participants incur an eligible expense, they submit a claim and get reimbursed by their company’s benefits administrator.